-This beautiful Limited-Edition 'impressionist' Giclée Fine Art print shows the Durham Light Infantry (DLI) Memorial in Market Place, Durham.
+This Open-Edition 'impressionist' Giclée Fine Art print shows the Durham Light Infantry (DLI) Memorial in Market Place, Durham.

 The home city of Durham Light Infantry is, of course, Durham.
 The DLI Memorial is a bronze sculpture of a single soldier, which mirrors one at the National Arboretum in Staffordshire.
 The statue is based on a photograph of the then 18-year-old Colour Sgt Brandon Mulvey, from Chester-le-Street.
 It symbolises the poignant moment after the infantry buglers sounded the ceasefire in Korea in 1953.
 This conflict was the regiment's last battle honours.